-An existing collaborative institution in San Diego, Accelerate to Zero Emissions, brings together governments, agencies, and industry around the development of a strategy to achieve zero emissions in transportation.
+An existing collaborative institution in San Diego, Accelerate to Zero Emissions30 brings together governments, agencies, and industry around the development of a strategy to achieve zero emissions in transportation.
 The structure shown in Figure 7.2 includes ground-level industry groups that work alongside government officials to oversee and advise the creation of a strategic planning process.

 This group has already begun important work to assess opportunities and barriers to EV adoption in the San Diego region.
-A July 2021 Gap Analysis based on both quantitative data and interviews with frontline EV ecosystem stakeholders identifies barriers to EV adoption in the San Diego context ranging from vehicle supply and charging infrastructure availability to end-user information gaps and workforce inadequacy.
-It also includes purposeful attention to disadvantaged communities.
-This type of collaborative stock-taking and assessment is vital in each sector for identifying effective, equitable strategies.
-New mechanisms should encourage policy follow-through from individual jurisdictions to expand successful strategies across the region while adjusting or abandoning other tactics.
+A July 2021 Gap Analysis based on both quantitative data and interviews with frontline EV ecosystem stakeholders identifies barriers to EV adoption in the San Diego context ranging from vehicle supply and charging infrastructure availability to enduser information gaps and workforce inadequacy.
+It also includes purposeful attention to disadvantaged communities.31 This type of collaborative stock-taking and assessment is vital-in all sectors- for ensuring that effective, equitable strategies are identified and expanded while others are adjusted or abandoned.